 |Rate of fire, cyclic||360 rounds per minute||rounds per minute|

-This second generation design languished for almost two decades, but recently it has been picked up by Military Police System Co(Tennessee, USA) that offers the slightly modified AA-12 selective fired shotgun for authorized military and police users in USA.
-It is possible that AA-12 will be used in limited numbers by some US agencies, but so far we have no information on actual use of this awesome weapon, which traces its ancestry to late days of Vietnam war.
+This second generation design languished for almost two decades, but recently it has been picked up by the Military Police System Co.(Tennessee, USA).
+This company offers the slightly modified AA-12 selective fired shotgun for authorized military and police users in the USA.
+It is possible that the AA-12 will be used in limited numbers by some US agencies, but so far we have no information on actual use of this awesome weapon, which traces its ancestry to the late days of the Vietnam war.